JackPikatea/pikatea-documentation/docs/AssemblyGuides/pikatea-macropad-r26-desktop-kit-assembly-guide.md

 You will want to flash the Pro Micro before any soldering to make sure that it works.
 Plug it into your computer using a USB-C cable.

-We already have a [generic guide for flashing firmware](/DownloadsAndFiles/firmware-download-and-update-guide.html) which is here.
-Follow that guide and use the R26 Desktop firmware which can be downloaded from that page.
+We already have a [generic guide for flashing .hex firmware](/guide/hex-firmware.html).
+Follow that guide and use the R26 Desktop firmware which can be downloaded from the [Firmware download list](/DownloadsAndFiles/firmware-download-list.html).
 Since there is no reset button on the Pro Micro, reset the device by connecting the pins RESET and GND with a metal object (a bent paper clip works well).
 [Download and install Vial](https://get.vial.today) and make sure your computer recognizes the device as a R26 Desktop before moving on.

 ![](/assets/FinnGus/DSC08955.JPG)